anshajk/ml/readme.md

 # Machine Learning Notes
-A repository for notes and implimentational examples for the various machine learning algorithms in python.
+A repository for notes and implementation examples for various machine learning algorithms in python.